Guide to Welding Safety

 Therefore, sleeves and collars should be kept buttoned and pockets should be eliminated from the front of overalls and aprons.

 Trousers and overalls should not be turned up on the outside.
-For heavy work, fire-resisant leggings, high boots, or other equivalent means should be used.
+For heavy work, fire-resistant leggings, high boots, or other equivalent means should be used.

-In production work, a sheet metal screen in front of the worker´s legs can provide further protection against sparks and molten metal in cutting operations.
+In production work welding safety, a sheet metal screen in front of the worker´s legs can provide further protection against sparks and molten metal in cutting operations.

 Leather gloves should be of sufficient thickness so that they will not shrivel from the heat, burn through, or wear out quickly.